Sampaguitas/pdb_server/README.md

 In mLabs, click on the Tools tab, copy the mongorestore command line and execute it in gitbash(windows)/ your terminal(linux):

-replace "user", "password" with the credentials created above, and "input db directory" with the folder name and click enter...
+replace "user", "password" with the credentials created above, and "input db directory" with the name of the folder you downloaded above, then click enter...
 Make sure that you are in the correct directory while executing the command (else navigate to it using CD "change directory").

 ![alt text](https://vanleeuwenpublic.s3.eu-west-3.amazonaws.com/setup/mongorestore.png "mongorestore")